Skip Navigation

 By Plane

-The closest airport to Reading is Heathrow.
+The closest airports to Reading are equi-distant and similar duration, Southampton, Birmingham, Heathrow.
 Travel between Heathrow and Reading can be achieved using the Rail Air service.

-The next closest airport is Gatwick, which has a train service to Reading.
+The next closest airport is Gatwick, which has also has a direct train service to Reading taking 90 minutes.

 By Train